edwintcloud/avatarMate/docs/src/source/index.html.md

 }
 ```

-This endpoint deletes a specific avatar for current authorized user.
+This endpoint deletes a specific avatar for the currently authorized user.

 ### HTTP Request